Characters Of An Inspector Calls

 Eva Smith/Daisy Renton: The Anonymous Victim

 Eva Smith, or Daisy Renton, is the symbolic victim of the play.
-She is never seen directly, yet her presence looms large throughout the narrative.
-Her story unfolds through the accounts of the Birlings and Gerald Croft.
-Her tragic fate is a consequence of the collective actions of the wealthy and powerful, highlighting the devastating effects of social inequality and the dehumanizing nature of systemic exploitation.
-The different names she uses reveal the adaptability and resilience of the individual facing poverty and discrimination.
+Still, she is never seen directly, yet her presence looms large throughout the narrative.
+But her story unfolds through the accounts of the Birlings and Gerald Croft.
+That's why her tragic fate is a consequence of the collective actions of the wealthy and powerful, highlighting the devastating effects of social inequality and the dehumanizing nature of systemic exploitation.
+Think about it: the different names she uses reveal the adaptability and resilience of the individual facing poverty and discrimination.
 She serves as a potent symbol for all the working class who were neglected and forgotten within the systems of Edwardian society.

 Inspector Goole: The Catalyst for Change

 Inspector Goole is arguably the most enigmatic and significant character in the play.
-His presence acts as a catalyst, forcing the Birlings to confront their actions and their complicity in Eva Smith's death.
-His methods are unconventional, yet his message is clear: individual actions have far-reaching consequences, and ignoring social responsibility leads to disastrous outcomes.
 The ambiguity surrounding the Inspector's identity—whether he's a real inspector or a symbolic figure—adds another layer of complexity.
+So his presence acts as a catalyst, forcing the Birlings to confront their actions and their complicity in Eva Smith's death.
+This leads to his methods are unconventional, yet his message is clear: individual actions have far-reaching consequences, and ignoring social responsibility leads to disastrous outcomes.
 Whether real or not, his accusations provoke an intense examination of conscience within the Birling family, driving home Priestley's message about collective responsibility.

 Gerald Croft: The Compromised Fiancé

 Gerald Croft, Sheila's fiancé, represents the hypocrisy and moral ambiguity within the upper class.
+He attempts to initially distance himself from the situation, revealing that even the most seemingly decent members of the upper class can participate in the systems that oppress the working class.
+Although he treats Eva better than the Birlings, his actions are still undeniably exploitative.
 He admits to having a relationship with Eva Smith, driven by his own selfish desires.
-Although he treats Eva better than the Birlings, his actions are still undeniably exploitative.
-He attempts to initially distance himself from the situation, revealing that even the most seemingly decent members of the upper class can participate in the systems that oppress the working class.
 His involvement further emphasizes the widespread nature of social injustice and the complicity of various societal groups in perpetuating these inequalities.

 The Play's Enduring Relevance: A Timeless Message